DopierRex/OneNext/README.md

 Add-on set of extra cores, configurations and tools for Spectrum Next (ks1) / N-go

 Alternative cores, settings and additional options from edited NextZXOS menu, OneNext makes a selection of systems possible from the default menu, without having to assign an extra core at boot.
-This resolves a deal of complexity for the average or casual user, the objective is multicore capability from just one SD card.
+This resolves a deal of complexity for the average or casual user, the objective is multicore capability from one single SD card and a complete setup that works for all extra systems.

 Please be aware this is not an official Spectrum Next distribution package, or associated with SpecNext Ltd.
 The project is intended to implement open-source resources available for the Spectrum Next, made by third parties, and to provide an integrated setup.
 It is mainly for evaluation purposes, with the hope that it will encourage more enthusiasts to explore Spectrum Next-related projects.